Rumpunzel/rpg-thingy/rules/talents/influence.md

 ### Stoic

-When recovering from your own conditions, reduce the difficulty by **1.**
+When recovering from your own conditions, you do not increase the difficulty by **1.**

 ---